The Money Transmitter License in the United States: Regulatory Overview

 • Net worth minimums (ranging from USD 25,000 to over USD 1,000,000)

-• Audited financial statements or GAAP-compliant financials
+• Audited financial statements or financials compliant with Generally Accepted Accounting Principles (GAAP)

 • Background checks and fingerprinting for key personnel and owners